Owen King

-Owen Philip King (born February 21, 1977) is an American author and the younger son of authors Stephen and Tabitha King.
+Owen Philip King (born February 21, 1977) is an American author of novels and graphic novels, and a television film producer.
+He published his first book, We're All in This Together, in 2005 to generally positive reviews, but his first full-length novel, Double Feature, had a less enthusiastic reception.
+King collaborated with his father, writer Stephen King, in the writing of the women's prison novel Sleeping Beauties.

 Early life

 King was born in 1977 in Maine to parents Tabitha and Stephen King.
 He has two older siblings, Naomi King and Joseph Hillström King.
 He was raised in Bangor, Maine, showing an interest in writing during high school.
 King attended Vassar College and Columbia University, where he earned a Master of Fine Arts degree.

 Career

 King published his first book, We're All in This Together, a collection of three short stories and a novella, in 2005.
 His short fiction has been published in various journals, such as One Story and Prairie Schooner.
 His debut novel, Double Feature, was published in 2013.

-Sleeping Beauties, a collaboration between Owen King and his father, Stephen King, was published in September 2017 and is set in a women's prison in West Virginia.
-King is also working with filmmaker Josh Boone on adapting the Clive Barker novel The Great and Secret Show for television.
+Sleeping Beauties, a writing collaboration between Owen King and his father, Stephen King, was published in September 2017 and is set in a women's prison in West Virginia.
+King is working with filmmaker Josh Boone on adapting the Clive Barker novel The Great and Secret Show for television.

 In 2020, he became producer of the CBS All Access Mini-series adaption of his father's novel The Stand, He also co-wrote a new ending with his father exclusively for the miniseries.